 The person at the center of this case

-Equifax and approximately 145 million American citizens
+Equifax and approximately 145 million American citizens whose personal data was stolen

 Start here

-How did the hackers maintain persistent unauthorized access to Equifax systems for over two months without detection?
+How did the PLA hackers maintain persistent unauthorized access to Equifax systems for over two months without detection?

 Try asking